c-kobo/ui5con2023/exercises/ex2/README.md

 ![](./images/image64.png)

 (40) Enter the values as shown in the marked fields below.
+Keep the **Binding Context Path Type** set to relative.
+This makes sure that the metaPath to the LineItem annotation is relative to entity **Travel**.
 The **Aggregation Path** defines where building block table is to be inserted in the target xml view.
 Defining the **Associated Filter Bar ID** ensures that the filter bar can interact with the table.
+Leave all other values as proposed.

 ![](./images/image66.png)